tmhglnd/drumcode/docs/README.md

 ## Sound Output

-### `dc.beep~`
+### `dc.synth~`

-A simple monophonic sinewave beep.
+A simple polyphonic synth beep made from a sinewave with some distortion.
 Useful to quickly create a sound to test if a patch is working, to create a clicktrack to play along with, or to actually use for musical purposes of course!

 inlets:
 1. (trigger/number) MIDI note pitch triggers the note 0-127 (default = 60)